Wall St shying away from minuscule India state deals

 That choosiness comes at a bad time for India, which may struggle to hit its goal of raising nearly $6 billion from share sales in state companies by the end of March with investor demand for new shares expected to remain modest.

-Just three banks, all local, bid to run a roughly $300 million stake sale in National Aluminium Co Ltd, said bankers with direct knowledge of the matter.
+Just three banks, all local, bid to run a roughly $300 million stake sale in National Aluminium Co Ltd (NALU.NS), said bankers with direct knowledge of the matter.

 Two years ago, by comparison, 10 banks - four of them global heavyweights - bid to manage a $275 million initial public offering by state manganese ore producer MOIL Ltd (MOIL.NS).